aparek/EnhancedLowRankMatrixApproximation/readme.txt

    the nuclear norm minimization (NNM).

 2. demo2.m
-   This file plota the penalty functions and their corresponding threshold functions.
+   This file plots the penalty functions and their corresponding threshold functions.

 Contact: Ankit Parekh (ankit.parekh@nyu.edu)